MohammadTaghizadeh/REvolution/README.md

 seq_to_tree(seqs, seqnames)

 -------------------------------------------------
-Data included in this package are P53_sequences and rRNA_sequences. rRNA sequences have been filtered so they are all complete sequences and not included on any N nucleotides.
+Data included in this package are P53_sequences, rRNA_16S_sequences and rRNA_5S_sequences. rRNA sequences are 16S rRNA sequences which have been filtered so they are all complete sequences and not included on any N nucleotides. rRNA_5S_sequences is from RNAcentral database an small filtering has been done of deleting sequences with Ns.